bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/03-SQL-JOIN/README.md

 * In the [Unsolved/](Unsolved/) folder, create a `join.sql` file and write JOIN queries for the following:

-    * show ALL books with authors: INNER JOIN will only return all matching values from both tables
+    * show ALL books with authors

-    * show ALL books, even if we don't know the author: LEFT JOIN returns all of the values from the left table, and the matching ones from the right table
+    * show ALL books, even if we don't know the author

-    * show ALL authors, even if we don't know the book: RIGHT JOIN returns all of the values from the right table, and the matching ones from the left table
+    * show ALL authors, even if we don't know the book

 * To initiate the MySQL command line, type: `mysql -u root -p` in your command line and then your MySQL password.